 - costs decrease;

 - the platform interface is intuitive, easy to use regardless of the technical level of the person using it;

 - integrations with various other software;

 - expanding the network of B2B partners.

 There are different types of B2B platforms, each with different facilities.
 Regardless of the business model, B2B marketplaces continue to enter the market at a rapid pace, and competition is growing for both buyers and sellers.
 The adoption of B2B marketplaces is a transformation of the way companies buy and sell products and services globally.

-- over 100 payment providers already integrated into the platform;
+- several payment providers already integrated into the platform;

 - easy registration of new sellers on the platform;